carwynteifion/Milestone-Project-2-IFD/README.md

     - As a first-time user, I want to play the quiz and receive instant feedback on my progress.
     - As a first-time user, I want to restart the quiz easily after I have played it through.
   - Returning Visitor Goals
+    - As a returning user, I want to see if the quiz presents any new challenges.
+    - As a returning user, I want to see my score to assess if I did better than last time.
   - Frequent Visitor Goals
+    - As a frequent visitor, I want to see my high score.

 - Design
   - Colour Scheme